HragBankian/Activity_Booking_System/README.md

 # Activity Booking System

+Java Swing Software System to support an organization offering group/private lessons to clients.

 ## Running the Project

 1. To ensure connection to the database, download PostgreSQL JDBC Driver: https://jdbc.postgresql.org/